Deuter Kid Comfort Active SL Review

 The pack doesn't have any bottle or cup holders, and the waistband only has one pocket.
 It has a zipper and is large enough to fit an iPhone X, but just barely.
 It is probably better suited to a granola bar or car keys.

 This pack doesn't come with a canopy, and while you can buy one as an accessory for a fee, it doesn't have a dedicated pocket to store it if you aren't using it.
-The main problem with this is there aren't many pockets, to begin with, so using one for a canopy or bladder will take up the limited area you have for other supplies.
+The main problem with this is that there aren't many pockets to begin with, so using one for a canopy or bladder will take up your limited area for other supplies.